MartianGirl/SpecIde/README.md

 actually, it is *very* accurate.
 Some of the supported features are:

 - Emulation of ZX Spectrum 48K (Issue 2/3), 128K, +2, +2A and +3.
 - +3 disk drive emulation.
-(Read-only yet)
+(Scan commands are missing yet)
 - Emulation of Spanish 128K, +2, +2A and +3.
+- Emulation of Pentagon timings (with 128K ROMs and no BetaDisk yet!
+Sorry for that!)
 - PSG (AY-3-8912/YM-2149) sound emulation.
 - Turbosound emulation.
 Supports two and four PSG modes.
-- Loading of tapes via .tap and .tzx tape images.
+- Loading of tapes via .tap and .tzx tape images, and .csw files.
 - Loading of disks via .dsk disk images.
 - Flashloading of .tap files and .tzx that use the ROM routines.
 - Saving to .tap files.